yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    You can try out the configuration with TEMPLATECONF=/srv/work/alex/meta-alex/conf/templates/test-1 . /srv/work/alex/poky/oe-init-build-env build-try-test-1

-The above command takes the config files from the currently active build directory under ``conf``, replaces site-specific paths in ``bblayers.conf`` with ``##OECORE##``-relative paths, and copies the config files into a specified layer under a specified template name.
+The above command takes the config files from the currently active :term:`Build Directory` under ``conf``, replaces site-specific paths in ``bblayers.conf`` with ``##OECORE##``-relative paths, and copies the config files into a specified layer under a specified template name.